 Stages of Chickens

 The biggest reason for choosing which stage your chickens will be in is so that you can better prepare for their coming to their new home.
-There are 4 basic stages of chickens sold.
+There are 4 basic stages of chicken sold.
 Knowing and understanding these stages will help you decide which stage will be the best fit for you.

 4 Stages of Chickens: